superswan/beginner/README.md

 ```

 * Executes code

-Now, you can run the program using your Python installation and the files you downloaded from GitHub:
+4- you can run the program using your Python installation and the files you downloaded from GitHub:

 ```
 python palindrome.py